 Outside Investment Managers

-We have chosen to use outside managers to perform the portfolio designs, selling, buying and rebalancing of the assets.
+We have chosen to use outside managers to perform the buying, selling, and rebalancing of the assets.
 These outside managers have significant experience, long track records, and are very well known within the industry.
 They provide economies of scale that a small consulting firm such as ourselves, simply cannot provide.
 The result is better service for our clients AT A LOWER COST!

 We pick and choose these money managers based on available portfolios to match your risk tolerance, investing objectives, and to personalize an investment strategy that is best for you.

 Asset management services provided by First Ascent Asset Management, LLC (FAAM).
 Neither Kastler Financial Planning nor FAAM takes possession of client funds or securities.
 Funds are held at custodian, TD Ameritrade.
 Trades are made on a discretionary basis.

 Who is First Ascent Asset Management, LLC?

 CEO Scott MacKillop started his career in financial services in 1975 working as an intern at the Securities and Exchange Commission while attending law school.
 He practiced law in Washington, DC for a little over 15 years, specializing in securities law, ERISA and venture capital transactions.
 After holding a number of executive positions, he founded First Ascent Asset Management, LLC and has written over 90 articles and papers on investment-related topics and has spoken at over 100 financial services conferences.